CVLAB-Unibo/LLaNA/README.md

 1. texts/ folder contains the language annotations
 2. vecs/ folder contains the embeddings from nf2vec

-Optional: the original NeRF weights from which the embeddings have been computed can be downloaded at this link: COMING-SOON.
-Such data are not necessary for training and evaluation of LLaNA.

 ## 👨‍🎓 Training
-### Download the pre-trained weights of LLAMA, to initialize LLaNA
-1. In the root folder of this repository, create a directory called `checkpoints`.
-2. Download the pre-trained LLAMA weights from TODO ADD LINK and place them inside `checkpoints`.

 ### Training Stage 1
 ```bash